philroberts/FPDB-for-OSX/docs/readme-overview.txt

 (note: the legally binding terms are in the license text, this is merely an amateur summary so normal people don't have to read pages of legalese)

 Freedom 0: The freedom to use: To run the program, for any purpose.
 Free of Charge.
 Freedom 1: The freedom to study and help yourself.
 This freedom guarantees your right to study and learn from the source code of the program, and to fix it if it is broken.
-If you're not a programmer yourself the developers will generally be happy to fix it for you.
+If you're not a programmer yourself the developers will generally be happy to fix it for you, often even for free.
 Failing that you can always pay someone from the money you saved on not having to pay for it.
-Freedom 2: The freedom to be a decent human being and help your neighbour: I don't threaten you with criminal charges or jail time if you share with your friends and neighbours, subject to the very modest restrictions of the AGPL3.
+Freedom 2: The freedom to be a decent human being and help your neighbour: I don't threaten you with lawsuits or jail time if you share with your friends and neighbours, subject to the very modest restrictions of the AGPL3.
 Freedom 3: The freedom to improve the program and release your improvements to the public (or parts thereof) so that the whole community benefits.
 Note that you are PERMITTED, but not REQUIRED to distribute your changes.
 If you do distribute your changes you must do so under the terms of the AGPL3 however.

 Note that this is the license - I retain full copyright over my code, including the right to change the license for future versions.
 I do not intend to do this however.
 In any case, any version I released under AGPL3 remains available under that license forever, or more accurately until my copyright expires at which point it goes into the public domain.